 Old Havana is the perfect place to take a stroll and get lost a bit.
 Spending time here reminded me of exploring an old European city.
 But one where not much has changed for the past 50 years.
 Old Havana is very charming, especially a night.
 During the day it tends to be quite touristy, but it’s still a great time.

 In this area of the city you’ll find many art shops, great food options, and many shops full of Cuban souvenirs.
-Several of the restaurants mentioned in my last post can be found here, as well as La Casa del Son and El Floridita (mentioned later in this post).
+Several of the restaurants mentioned in my post on Where to Eat in Havana can be found here, as well as La Casa del Son and El Floridita (mentioned later in this post).

 If you are interested in taking ride in one of the classic cars, it is very easy to grab one outside of the Hotel Inglaterra in Old Havana.
 It’s a little cliché, but makes for great pictures.
 To help us get better acquainted with the city, we took the Havana by Night tour, which included dinner, a tour of Old Havana,a classic car ride, and more!